MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M00_Validate_Lab_Environment.md

 1. Leave the web browser window open.

-### Create a Service Principal and Service Connection to access Azure resources
+### Create a service principal and service connection to access Azure resources

-Next, you will create a Service Principal by using the Azure CLI, and Service Connection in Azure DevOps which will allow you to deploy resources to your Azure subscription.
+Next, you will create a service principal by using the Azure CLI, and a service connection in Azure DevOps which will allow you to deploy and access resources in your Azure subscription.

 1. Start a web browser, navigate to the Azure Portal at `https://portal.azure.com`, and sign in with the user account that has the Owner role in the Azure subscription you will be using in the labs of this course and has the role of the Global Administrator in the Microsoft Entra tenant associated with this subscription.